- What is Course Rollover?

 - The Module Convenor or lead teacher should undertake or coordinate the following steps after the release of the course shells.

-- Where teaching on a module is shared by colleagues or team taught, agree ahead of time who is undertaking which steps or creating specific content.
+- Where teaching on a module is shared by colleagues or team taught, agree ahead of time who is undertaking which steps or copying / creating specific content and communicate this to each other.

-- Programme Administrators set up Assessments (Assignments & Online Exams) in courses.
+- Programme Administrators set up Assessments (Assignments & Digital Exams) in courses.

 1. Prepare & check